wiseace/wiseace/README.md

 - 👋 Hi, I’m @wiseace
 - 👀 I’m interested in ... mobile apps and desktop apps development.
-- 🌱 I’m currently learning ...
+- 🌱 Always learning to get better everyday.
 - 💞️ I’m looking to collaborate on ... developments
 - 📫 How to reach me ...through my direct phone number +2349060239009